wordplaydev/wordplay/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment

 What platform, OS, browser, and version are you using?
 Please be exact with version numbers, as different versions can result in a defect happening or not.
+Don't skip these; cross-browser issues are a common cause of problems.

 Desktop

--   OS: [e.g. iOS]
+-   OS + version: [e.g. mac OS 14.0]
--   Browser [e.g. chrome, safari]
+-   Browser + version [e.g. Chrome 118]
--   Version [e.g. 22]

 Smartphone

 -   Device: [e.g. iPhone6]
--   OS: [e.g. iOS8.1]
+-   OS + version: [e.g. iOS 17.1]
--   Browser [e.g. stock browser, safari]
+-   Browser + version [e.g. Safari]

--   Version [e.g. 22]
+If you're not reporting an issue on the production site, also describe the environment you are running in (vite dev server, vite build, whether the Firebase emulator is running, whether you're authenticated using the emulator and how.)